 Enroll and get:

 Comes with a 30-day, no questions asked money-back gaurantee.

-Learn UX Design is currently under development.
-If you’d like to be notified when the course is open for enrollment, sign up for my Design Newsletter – which also features original long-form design articles, and already has over 30,000 people on it.
+Want to be notified when Learn UX Design opens for enrollment?
+I'll post advanced notice and a day-of announcement on my Design Newsletter – which also features original long-form design articles, and already has over 30,000 people on it.
 Can’t be that bad, right?